-General Requirements for Admission into Graduate Programs:
+General Requirements for Admission into Master's Programs:

-- 1. The applicant must submit an official transcript, as defined above, providing evidence of an earned baccalaureate degree with a minimum cumulative grade point average (CGPA) of 2.25. - 2.
-Applicants with a CGPA of less than 2.25 may be admitted to the institution at the discretion of the Vice Chancellor of Student Affairs or Program Director via a documented personal interview. - If the applicant is enrolling in a bilingual program, before enrolling in any course, applicant may be required to take a language proficiency assessment.
-Please refer to the AGMU Language Placement Protocol and the Transfer Credit Policy. - 4.
+- The applicant must submit an official transcript, providing evidence of an earned baccalaureate degree with a minimum cumulative grade point average (CGPA) of 2.25. - 2.
+Applicants with a CGPA of less than 2.25 may be admitted to the institution at the discretion of the Vice Chancellor of Academic Affairs or School Dean via a documented personal interview. - 3.
 The Admissions Committee reserves the right to require an applicant to complete certain undergraduate level courses as a requirement for conditional admission to a program.